TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 1. In the bottom half of the screen there should be a tab called "bash"
 	1. If there is not a tab called "bash", click the plus button and choose "new terminal"
 	![New terminal photo](new_terminal_photo.png)
-2. To run interactive shell: type `python3` into the prompt
+2. To run the interactive shell: type `python3` into the prompt
 ![Interactive shell](running_python3_photo.png)
 3. To run a file: type `python3 [filename]`, but instead of `[filename]` use the name of the file you are trying to run